iamdtang/skaterdav85.github.io/_posts/2016-03-12-promises-and-closure-actions-in-ember.md

 Without that `throw error` in the `catch`, both the catch handler and the success handler would run, which wasn't expected.

-__TL;DR__ If both resolve and rejection handlers are executing unintentionally, you might be forgetting to throw after you catch.
+__TL;DR__ If both resolve and rejection handlers are executing unintentionally, you might be forgetting to throw after you catch in the promise chain.